risk-first/website/risks/Complexity-Risk.md

   edges = vertices - 1
 ```

-Note that I could pick any hierarchy here:  I don't have to start at **c** (although it has the nice property that it has two roughly even sub-trees attached to it).
+Note that I could pick any hierarchy here:  I don't have to start at **c** (although it has the nice property that it has two roughly equally-sized sub-trees attached to it).

 How does this help us?
-Imagine if **a** - **j** were modules of a software system, and the edges of the graph showed communications between the different sub-systems.
+Imagine if **a** - **j** were modules of a software system and the edges of the graph showed communications between the different sub-systems.
 In the first graph, we're in a worse position:

  - Who's in charge?
 What deals with what?
  - Can I isolate a component and change it safely?
  - What happens if one component disappears?

-But, in the second graph, it's easier to reason about, because of the reduced number of connections and the new hierarchy of organisation.
+The second graph is easier to reason about because of the reduced number of connections and the new hierarchy of organisation.

 On the down-side, perhaps our messages have farther to go now:  in the original, **i** could send a message straight to **j**, but now we have to go all the way via **c**.
 But this is the basis of [Modularisation](https://en.wikipedia.org/wiki/Modular_programming) and [Hierarchy](https://en.wikipedia.org/wiki/Hierarchy).